-In 1987, after about 15 years of dormancy, the Zeta chapter at SUNY New Paltz was re-established as Delphic of Gamma Sigma Tau Fraternity.
+In 1987, the Zeta chapter at SUNY New Paltz was re-established as the Delphic of Gamma Sigma Tau multicultural fraternity.
 It is the second fraternity in the nation to officially promote multicultural diversity within collegiate institutions and the first truly multicultural fraternity to be formed on the East Coast.

 Today, our historic organization is represented by 3 active undergraduate chapters and 2 active graduate chapters in 4 states.
 As our fraternity enters its third century of existence, we continue in our mission to promote multicultural awareness in our increasingly diverse nation.
 We hope you can join us in friendship, fellowship, and fidelity as we honorably pursue sustained dignity, equality, and unity amonGST all races and creeds.